Axelrod-Python/Axelrod/docs/tutorials/getting_started/moran.rst

 The strategies in the library can be pitted against one another in the [Moran process](https://en.wikipedia.org/wiki/Moran_process), a population process simulating natural selection.
+Given the evolutionary basis of the Moran process it can be compared to the [ecological variant](../ecological_variant.rst).
+While that variant was used by Axelrod in his original works, the Moran process is now much more widely studied in the literature.

 The process works as follows.
 Given an initial population of players, the population is iterated in rounds consisting
 of:
-- matched played between each pair of players, with the cumulative total scores recored
+- matches played between each pair of players, with the cumulative total scores recored
 - a player is chosen to reproduce proportional to the player's score in the round